Dre Campbell Farm

 2. Castor Oil

-By far, one of the best home remedies for controlling moles in vegetable gardens is castor oil.
+Castor oil is one of the best home remedies for controlling moles in vegetable gardens.
 Applied to the soil, it acts as a natural mole repellent.

 3. Repellent Plants

 Plant these mole-deterrent plants around gardens and lawn edges.
-However, keep in mind that both castor beans and caper spurge are toxic to humans and pets [2, 3].
+However, remember that castor beans and caper spurge are toxic to humans and pets [2, 3].

 4. Holy Moley

-One of the best mole deterrent products is Holy Moly by St. Gabriel Organics.
-This mixture of castor oil and fuller’s earth creates a taste and smell that repel these pests.
+Holy Moley by St. Gabriel Organics is one of the best mole deterrent products.
+This mixture of castor oil and fuller’s earth creates a taste and smell that repels these pests.

 Another big plus is that this product will not harm pets.
-It is also safe to use in organic vegetable gardens, flower beds, and on your lawn.
+You can also use it in organic vegetable gardens, flower beds, and lawns.

 5. Victor Mole and Gopher Repellent

-This is another natural product that repels ground moles, voles, gophers, and other burrowing animals.
+This natural product also repels ground moles, voles, gophers, and other burrowing animals.

-Victor Mole and Gopher Repellent comes in both liquid and granular forms.
-The liquid contains 100% castor oil, while the granular is a mixture of castor oil and fuller’s earth.
+Victor Mole and Gopher Repellent come in both liquid and granular forms.
+The liquid contains 100% castor oil, while the granular form combines castor oil and fuller’s earth.

 6. Chase Granular Repellent

-Apply it much like other granular repellents, either by hand or with a spreader, following the package instructions.
+Apply it as you would other granular repellents, either by hand or with a spreader, following the package instructions.

 7. Root Guard

-If you’re looking for yard mole traps, this deterrent for use in flower or vegetable gardens is a basket for your plants.
+This basket can deter these pests from your flower or vegetable gardens.
 Root Guard stops gophers and moles from digging near plant roots.

 8. Coffee Grounds

 Applying fresh or used coffee grounds to tunnels found in your yard may keep away persistent moles and gophers.
-They do not like the smell of it.
+They do not like the smell of them.

 Unfortunately, this method does require you to find all the holes and apply the coffee grounds.